jairoalejandrogomez/jairoalejandrogomez.github.io/index.md

 ## Welcome

-My name is Jairo Alejandro Gómez, I have a bachelor degree in Electronic Engineering from Universidad del Valle (Cali, Colombia) and a PhD in Engineering from the Australian Centre for Field Robotics at the University of Sydney (Australia).
-Currently, I am working as a Postdoctoral Researcher and Developer at the Center of Excellence and Adoption on the Internet of Things (CEA-IoT) at Pontificia Universidad Javeriana, in Cali.
+My name is Jairo Alejandro Gómez, I have a bachelor degree in Electronic Engineering from [Universidad del Valle](http://www.univalle.edu.co/) (Cali, Colombia) and a PhD in Engineering from the [Australian Centre for Field Robotics](http://www.acfr.usyd.edu.au/) at [The University of Sydney](https://sydney.edu.au/) (Australia).
+Currently, I am working as a Postdoctoral Researcher and Developer at the Center of Excellence and Adoption on the Internet of Things ([CEA-IoT](http://www.cea-iot.org/)) at [Pontificia Universidad Javeriana](https://www.javerianacali.edu.co/), in Cali.

 During the last couple of years, I have worked with computer vision, image processing, machine learning (including deep learning) and robotics as a lecturer, supervisor, researcher and practitioner.
 Recently, I have been working in projects that bring pattern recognition and computer vision to the “edge” using GPU-enabled embedded platforms and mobile devices.
 These projects are scaled through fast data ingestion, elastic storage and visualization services available in the Cloud.